siraben/website/_posts/2021-12-28-aoc-speedup.md

 it forced me to get to the essence of an algorithm or data structure.
 While implementations of Dijkstra's algorithm exists in various Haskell libraries, they are often too optimized or specialized to certain structures.
-A similar situation happens with constraint problems in AoC.
-Ultimately, however one takes part in AoC, it's a great learning experience for all.
+There's a lot to be learned from doing things from scratch!